erindust/Project_02_trivia_api/starter/backend/README.md

 ```bash
 flask run --reload
 ```
 The `--reload` flag will detect file changes and restart the server automatically.

+### EGN - I run this while in the backend directory like this... in command prompt
+-- do one time during development session - you will need to do eash time you restart you environment:
+    > set FLASKAPP=flaskr
+    > set FLASK_ENV=development
+-- to start the server:
+    > py -3.7 -m flask run --reload

 ## ToDo Tasks
 These are the files you'd want to edit in the backend: